AmanSingh2274/Ignite_web_Dev/README.md

 Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)
+Push to the Branch (git push origin feature)

 Open a Pull Request